tencent cloud

 .setClientConfiguration(clientConfiguration)

-// Set the consumer group name.
+// Set consumer group name.

 .setConsumerGroup(consumerGroup)

-// Set the subscription for the consumer.
+// Set consumer subscription name

 .setSubscriptionExpressions(Collections.singletonMap(topic, filterExpression))